rrucha0406/beginning-of-beginning/README.md

-day 5: 3 hrs strong did my first leetcode on my own llol completed my lec13 ,getting better everyday day 6:completed lec 16 ,17,18 did easy problems on arrays potential yaad hai na?
+day 5: 3 hrs strong did my first leetcode on my own llol completed my lec13 ,getting better everyday day 6:completed lec 16 ,17,18 did easy problems on arrays potential yaad hai na? second largest third largest keliye you have to maintain the variables for larger sets you can use heap or sorting method ,it s called as the kth largest or the kth smallest elements

+ itna mehnat leke bhi internal hi qualify nahi hue hamlog sih ka ....but thike atleast ppt banana sikhe